vmware-archive/streaming-runtimes/README.md

 E.g. you only define the input and output `Stream`s and the `Processor` to wire them with your custom UDF implementation.
 Check the [user-defined-functions](./user-defined-functions) to learn how to build UDFs.

+NOTE: There is an [undergoing work](https://github.com/vmware-tanzu/streaming-runtimes/issues/13) for implementing a very basic `Time Windowed Aggregation` that would allow the developers to calculate aggregates in near-real time directly in their UDFs.
+This feature would provide an alternative (simple) way to build analytics in addition to elaborate Streaming SQL features explained above.

 Finally, you can chain multiple Streams and Processors (e.g. the output `Stream` of one `Processor` is used an input of another) to build  streaming data pipeline.

 ### Build & Run

-#### 1. Streaming Runtime Operator
-Follow the [Streaming Runtime Operator](./streaming-runtime-operator) build instructions to build the operator, create a container image and upload it to container registry.
+* Streaming Runtime Operator - follow the [Streaming Runtime Operator](./streaming-runtime-operator) build instructions to build the operator, create a container image and upload it to container registry.

-#### 2. User Defined Functions
-Follow the [User Defined Function](./user-defined-functions) about information how implement and build your own UDF and how to use it from within a Processor resource.
+* User Defined Functions - follow the [User Defined Function](./user-defined-functions) about information how implement and build your own UDF and how to use it from within a Processor resource.

 ## Documentation